What is self-service business intelligence (self-service BI)?

 Self-service BI software's core features include ad hoc query, data visualization, dashboard design and report generation capabilities.
 The software can be used as a relatively simple self-service reporting tool by executives and operational workers who only need to see specific information, while more advanced users can take advantage of its querying and design features to share analytics results with others.

 Self-service tools also offer various other features, either as standard items or optional add-ons.
-Some of those items includes:
+Some of those items include the following:

 Self-service BI trends to watch

 Augmented analytics technologies are increasingly becoming core components of self-service BI platforms.
-They include natural language querying capabilities that eliminate the need to write queries in SQL or other programming languages, as well as AI and machine learning algorithms that can identify relevant data, explain the meaning of data elements, automate the data preparation process and suggest appropriate types of data visualizations.
-Gartner predicts that augmented analytics features will be "ubiquitous" in BI tools by 2022.
+They include natural language querying capabilities that eliminate the need to write queries in SQL or other programming languages, as well as artificial intelligence and machine learning algorithms that can identify relevant data, explain the meaning of data elements, automate the data preparation process and suggest appropriate types of data visualizations.